♫ Listening to: Bloodbuzz Ohio by The National ♫

 Choose your facial features, and separate out 9 sets of them so they’re ready to place.

-Dip 3 donut tops into the blue icing and set on a cooling rack or parchment paper.
+Dip 3 donut tops into the blue icing and set onto parchment paper or a cooling rack.
 Choose the donut that you iced first to decorate.
 You want the icing to stop dripping before you start decorating, but you also want the icing to still be wet, so work quickly.

 Place the mouth and eyes.